karelnguyen/2048-clone-next/README.md

 # Introduction
-This project is a demonstration of working with current React stack (React, GraphQL, Next...)
+This project is a demonstration of working with current React stack (React, GraphQL, Next...), it was a task I got during the interview to Shoptet.

 It is heavily relied on [`2048-ts-engine` ](https://www.npmjs.com/package/2048-ts-engine) library, where we can find a logic part for this game.
 (Processing moves, evaluations etc.)